Best Practices To Revamp Your Cloud Migration Strategy

 May 12, 2021

-With the advancement in technology and fast-changing business demands, cloud-based solutions have started turning out to be a more flexible and powerful option for organizations.
-There is a mass migration underway to adopt cloud infrastructure and avoid the hassles and operational costs of managing infrastructure in-house.
-Moving IT infrastructure to the cloud has become a business necessity for many organizations.
+With the advancement in technology and fast-changing business demands, cloud-based solutions have become a more flexible and powerful option for organizations.
+Mass migration is underway to adopt cloud infrastructure and avoid the hassles and operational costs of managing infrastructure in-house.
+Moving IT infrastructure to the cloud has become necessary for many organizations.
 However, cloud adoption is not a straightforward path.
-The migration of enterprise legacy applications or rehosting the infrastructure from the data center to the cloud can quickly go south if not planned properly.
+The migration of enterprise legacy applications or rehosting the infrastructure from the data center to the cloud can quickly go south if not appropriately planned.

 As per a study report: 41% of enterprise workloads will be run on public cloud platforms by 2021.
 While companies state cloud migration is pivotal to their business strategies, most struggle in creating a cloud migration project plan.

 Thus, it’s time to revamp your cloud migration strategy for better business processes and avoid disruption.
-Before that, let’s briefly understand what is cloud migration & benefits for migrating on cloud.
+Before that, let’s briefly understand what cloud migration is & benefits of migrating on the cloud.

 What is cloud migration?

-Cloud migration refers to the process of moving an organization’s data, applications and other elements into a cloud computing environment.
-The type of cloud to cloud migration depends on what the organization wants to achieve from digitization.
+Cloud migration refers to moving an organization’s data, applications, and other elements into a cloud computing environment.
+The type of cloud-to-cloud migration depends on what the organization wants to achieve from digitization.
 One of the most common models is to transfer data and applications from an on-premise data center to the public cloud.
-Here’s how an organization typical performs cloud migration with the right set of cloud migration tools:
+Here’s how an organization typically performs cloud migration with the correct set of cloud migration tools:

 Today, more and more organizations are moving their data and business processes to the cloud.
 So let’s start by discussing why they believe cloud migration is critical for their growth.